money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 ​
 ```

-And that is it, the only thing left to do is to add in the [truffle migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) scripts the address to MoC and BPro when deploying YourContract and you are done.
+And that is it, the only thing left to do is to add in the [truffle migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) scripts the address to MoC and BPro when deploying YourMintingBproContract and you are done.
 ​​

 ## Redeeming BitPros